flatironinstitute/kachery-p2p/README.md

 * File security model.
 Files in kachery are made available to specific channels.
 To have access to a file, a user must belong to the same channel as someone sharing the file.
 Thus, kachery-based file distribution can be restricted to a subset of the entire kachery network.
 * Feeds (collections of append-only logs).
 In addition to file distribution, kachery-p2p also provides features to facilitate ongoing communication between peers.
 This is achieved through the medium of feeds, which function like a journal to which other channel members subscribe.
 One use case for the feed is to record a series of modifications to a data file, and ensure that subscriber peers can replay the same actions to reach a state that is consistent with the state on the feed source.

-In addition, many ISPs actively block traffic using the bittorrent protocol’s standard channels.
+In addition, many ISPs actively block traffic using the BitTorrent protocol’s standard channels.
 Kachery-p2p uses various hole-punching techniques, along with per-transfer port negotiation, to encourage a seamless connection between peers.
 Furthermore, traffic can be routed through a proxy server if the direct peer-to-peer communication fails.

 ## Concepts